MucahidAydin/docker-squid/README.md

 ```

 #### Option 2: Run with Docker Compose
-If using Docker Compose, update your `docker compose.yml` file as follows:
+If using Docker Compose, update your `docker-compose.yaml` file as follows:

 ```yaml
 environment: